 Sharon Leanne Bell

-Partner and Estate & Trust Dispute Specialist
+Partner & Acting Head of Estate & Trust Disputes

 Statutory Wills are made by the Court of Protection.
 The Court of Protection is a specialist court set up to protect the interests of those who cannot make financial and welfare decisions for themselves because they lack mental capacity.